 May I request to change my room or hall after school begins?
 [Top]

-Room changes may be requested during the second two weeks of the fall and spring semesters.
+Room change requests are allowed during the second two weeks of the fall and spring semesters.
 Room changes at any other time during the academic year are at the discretion of the Area Coordinator of your residence hall.

 May I see my room before I move in?
 [Top]

 Since the residence halls at Pacific are in use year round, it is not possible to see your particular room.
 However, the Office of Admission has guided tours throughout the year.